Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Optimality of the Local Agent Policy

 \subsection{Formulating the Local Agent's Best-Response MDP}

 Our formulation of the best-response MDP works by serializing each macro-step into $k$ micro-steps so the action space remains $\cA_l$.
-We provide a reduction for the MDP in Algorithm \ref{algorithm: k chained induced MDP} and the mean-field MDP in Algorithm \ref{algorithm: S chained induced MDP}.
+We provide a reduction for the MDP in Algorithm \ref{algorithm: k chained induced MDP} and the mean-field MDP in Algorithm \ref{algorithm: S chained induced MDP}, while constraining the RL solver's policy class so that the selected action is a function only of $s_j$ and $s_g$

 \textbf{Algorithm \ref{algorithm: k chained induced MDP}} ($k$-chained MDP for learning the local agent's best response to policy $\pi_g:\cS_g\times\cS_l^k\to\cA_g$).
 We begin by recapping the original (macro) process, where at macro time $t$ the environment is in a pair $(s_{g,t}, s_{i,t})$ and the global policy is queried on $(s_{g,t}, s_{1:k, t})$ and then each local agent transitions according to $P_l(\cdot|s_{i,t}, s_{g,t}, a_{i,t})$, while the global agent's state transitions according to $P_g(\cdot|s_{g,t}, a_{g,t})$.
 The difficulty here is that the global agent's policy $\pi_g$ requires a $k$-tuple of local states whereas a single local agent only sees $s_{g,t}$ and $s_{i,t}$.
 Our reduction resolves this by explicitly maintaining a $k$-tuple of local states and serializing the $k$ local decisions within each macro step.